Computer Networking Program

 - What Certifications Are Needed in Computer Networking

 In the world of IT, certifications are a great way to prove your skills to employers and keep your abilities up-to-date.
 For computer networking roles, there are certain certifications that will… Read more »

 If you love technology and are interested in an IT career, then computer networking may be the path for you.
 Computer networking involves working with an organization’s computers and networks and can… Read more »

-- 4-Year College Alternatives for Those Wanting to Work in Cyber/IT
+- 4-Year College Alternatives to Work in Cyber / IT

 Many students believe they must go the traditional route by attending a 4-year university before starting a career.
 However, that’s simply not true.
 In the IT field, there are many ways… Read more »

 - CompTia IT Fundamentals Certification Exam (ITF+) The CompTIA IT Fundamentals exam focuses on the essential IT skills and knowledge needed to perform tasks commonly performed by advanced end-users and entry-level IT professionals alike, including using features and functions of common operating systems and establishing network connectivity, identifying common software applications and their purpose and using security and web browsing best practices.